All-Ireland Senior Football Championship records and statistics: Least successful counties

 There are eight counties that have never been represented in a Senior All-Ireland Final.
 These are Carlow, Fermanagh, Leitrim, Sligo, Westmeath, Wicklow, Longford, and New York.
 Four of these counties have never competed in a semi-final: Waterford, Westmeath, Wicklow, and New York.

 Kilkenny currently do not compete in the All-Ireland Championship, having won three Leinster Senior Football Championships in the past, with the county instead prominent in the sport of hurling but have won the Junior All Ireland in 2022.
 Carlow also compete in hurling and have won an All-Ireland Senior B Hurling Championship.
 Westmeath have enjoyed considerable success in hurling in recent years, winning a number of All-Ireland Senior B Hurling Championships and Christy Ring Cups, and their Gaelic football team won the 2004 Leinster Football Championship and the inaugural Tailteann Cup in 2022.

 Fermanagh came their closest in 2004, reaching a semi-final replay having defeated 1999 Champions Meath, 2002 Munster Champions Cork, 2003 All-Ireland semi-finalists Donegal and 2002 Champions Armagh.
-Wicklow's most notable recent achievement was winning the 2012 NFL Division 4 final.
+Wicklow's most notable recent achievement was winning the 2026 Tailteann Cup final with an historic 2nd half comeback against Down.